MaterializeInc/materialize/doc/developer/design/README.md

 4. Schedule a meeting to discuss the design document live with your stakeholders.
 Rule of thumb is that you should give your reviewers about a week to thoroughly review and engage with your document.
-5. Optional, but recommended: announce that the design document is ready for review in #epd-announce.
-It may be useful to get extra eyes on your design, but remember that this process is not intended to design by committee.
+5. Optional: announce that the design document is ready for review in
+   #epd-announce.
+It may be useful to get extra eyes on your design, but
+   remember that this process is not intended to design by committee.
    Use your judgment in engaging with feedback from outside of your group of stakeholders.

 ### Iteration